dinoboards/yellow-msx-series-for-rc2014/msx/README.md

 For building the `memory.jed` files, you need to have [Wincupl](https://www.microchip.com/en-us/products/fpgas-and-plds/spld-cplds/pld-design-resources) to compile the PLD logic (Windows or wine).

-You will also need a programmer to code the chip -- I have used the [TL866II Plus from XGecu](http://www.xgecu.com/en/)
+You will also need a programmer to code the chip -- I have used the [TL866II Plus from XGecu](http://www.xgecu.com/en/).
+Make sure you select the IC type of `ATF22V10C(UES)` to ensure all fuses are applied.

+> I found out the hard way that other ATF22V10C types listed will for the most part work - but a few fuses will not be applied, and your CPLD will be slightly wrong

 `build-jed.bat <filename without extension>`